michaeldorner/michaeldorner.de/content/about-me/index.md

 ## The Human Being

-I am the father of two wonderful kids, who are everything to me.
+I am the father of two wonderful kids, who are everything to me, and married to the love of my life, Christina.
 When not in front of a computer, you can likely find me swimming, running, or hiking to compensate for my passion: delicious food.
 And from time to time, I touch a piano inappropriately with my band [Klafünf](https://www.klafuenf.com).

 {{< figure
 src="my-everything.jpeg"